HL7/carin-rtpbc/source/pages/Submission_method.md

 <br>

 #### Process-message parameter and response
-Like the option above, the $process-message operation takes a single FHIR resource input parameter consisting of a Bundle containing the Claim resource and referenced supporting resources, and returns a Bundle containing a ClaimResponse and supporting resources.
+Like the option above, the $process-message operation takes a single FHIR&reg; resource input parameter consisting of a Bundle containing the Claim resource and referenced supporting resources, and returns a Bundle containing a ClaimResponse and supporting resources.

 In addition, this method includes a MessageHeader resource in both the request and response.
 * In the request, the MessageHeader's *focus.reference* points to the Bundle's Claim resource, per the <a href="MessageDefinition-carin-rtpbc-request-message-definition.html">CarinRtpbcRequestMessageDefinition.</a>